Call (888) 883-2483

 Do Not Assume the VA Will Look into Something without You Telling Them To

 Do not assume that the VA will imply anything.
 The VA will only do what you tell them to do.
 If you say you have a claim for your back and you have radiculopathy, but you did not claim radiculopathy, do not just expect the VA to service connect you for radiculopathy if you did not claim it.
 Again, the VA is too big with too many claims to focus on claims NOT claimed by the Veteran.

 Be clear about what you are claiming and why it should be service-connected.

 Receiving Care at a VA Hospital Does Not Imply Service Connection

 Remember, just because you are a Veteran and the VA hospital treats you does not mean your issue will be service-connected.
 The VA hospital will give you care because you are a Veteran.
 In order to get service connection, you need to show the VA how “If you had not served in the military, you would not have your disability.”

 America’s Veterans Law Firm

-Berry Law fights for Veterans across the country who need assistance getting service connection for disabilities and injuries that occurred in the military.
+Berry Law fights for Veterans across the country who need assistance getting service connections for disabilities and injuries that occurred in the military.
 If you need assistance appealing your VA claim, Berry Law can help.
-With attorney from the Army, Navy, Air Force, and Marine Corps, we have the legal resources to get you all the VA disability compensation you earned.
-Call today for a fee case evaluation.
+With attorneys from the Army, Navy, Air Force, and Marine Corps, we have the legal resources to get you all the VA disability compensation you earned.
+Call today for a free case evaluation.